Dr. Hugh Agnew

 Areas of Interest in Slovak Studies: political parties; contemporary history; Central European studies

-Retiree, Sonoma State University Rohnert Park, CA USA
+Sonoma State University, Rohnert Park, California, USA (retired)

 Areas of Interest in Slovak Studies: Slovak literature in English